MaKe-Rom/local_manifests/README.md

-LineageOS for LG G3 d855 & SEMC ANZU
+AOKP for LG G6 H870
 ===============

-Local manifest needed to build LineageOS for the LG G3 and SEMC ANZU
+Local manifest needed to build AOKP for the LG G6